MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 set up the information to be included in the report.

 You can use any of the notification methods supported by your messaging system.
-For example, if you’re using Microsoft Exchange, you could notify alert recipients using a combination of e-mail, fax, and pager messages.
+For example, if you're using Microsoft Exchange, you could notify alert recipients using a combination of e-mail, fax, and pager messages.

 *We strongly recommend that you use a MAPI-compliant messaging system, and